A Proven 5 Step Process for Getting Leads from Your Blog

 Often times, it takes more than just having the right setup to generate leads; you need to ensure that you’re getting the attention, and one of the best ways to do this is by creating what I call “key articles”.
 The following are key articles I recommend creating, and why:

-Ultimate guides work for the following reasons:
+These ultimate guides work for the following reasons:

 - Search engines rank them better